OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 1. Create the Contractor role again

-Login to the Admin UI at:
+Log in to the Admin UI at:
 https://localhost:8443/admin
 (or whatever applies for the hostname where OpenIDM is deployed.)